structr/structr/docs/Backend User's Guide.md

 ### Starting the server
 #### Compiling
 To start the server, you must of course first compile the project.
-Use Maven to run the `install` target, and do a `clean` before that when you compile it repeatedly.
+Use Maven to run the `install` target, and do a `clean` before that when you compile repeatedly.

     mvn clean install